 ‘In light of those factors, we concluded that the ad was likely to cause serious offence to some consumers and was socially irresponsible.’

 But the ASA doesn’t argue this.
 It doesn’t accept, remember, that the Rabanne ad is objectifying at all.
-Difficult not to conclude that the main difference that the ASA seems to be interested in here is that one objectifying ad features a man, the other a woman.
-Indeed, if the tennis player had been a man wearing a kilt with the same text and the teacake in the same place I have a hunch the ASA would not have upheld the complaint.
+Difficult not to conclude that the main difference that the ASA is interested in here is that one objectifying ad features a man, the other a woman.
+Indeed, if the tennis player had been a man wearing a kilt with the same text and the teacake in the same place, I have a hunch the ASA would not have upheld the complaint.
 Or at least, I certainly hope not.

 It upheld the complaint about the Tunnock ad on the grounds that it ‘uses a woman’s physical features to draw attention to an ad’.
 But that is precisely what the Paco Rabanne ad does with a man’s physical features – and at greater, HD length.
 Though granted without the cringe-making copywriting.

 The strongest grounds the ASA has in censuring the sticky ad and not the smelly one is that it ‘bore no relevance to the advertised product’.
 Paco Rabanne, like most fragrances, is associated – or tries very hard to associate itself – with sensuality and sexuality.
 But this doesn’t seem to be a major part of the ASA’s ruling.
 And anyway there are all sorts of products pushed in prime time by attractive, mostly naked young men in ads that don’t bear much relevance to the product – or tin mining in 18th Century Cornwall.

 Interestingly, some of those 120 complaints about the aftershave ad claimed it was ‘sexist’ because it ‘depicted women as powerless and weak and therefore reinforced stereotypes’.